a-flyleaf/ygbtdm/au/index.md

 	1. ^ link it to the end dagger.
 NOT the beginning though, that part can stay visible-->

 <section markdown="1" class="book">
-Visual & <a href="https://en.wikipedia.org/wiki/Century_Gothic" class="ext">intended\* font</a> design inspired by <a href="https://en.wikipedia.org/wiki/Nosferatu" class="ext">the 1922 <i>Nosferatu</i> film</a>.
+Visuals inspired by <a href="https://en.wikipedia.org/wiki/Nosferatu" class="ext">the 1922 <i>Nosferatu</i> film</a>.
 Story is unrelated.

-<small>\*may appear differently depending on your device</small>

-Smaller gray text below pictures are image captions and should be optional reading; image-heavy parts were conceived like silent films, with text between to clarify dialogue and certain sequences.
+Image captions are intended to be optional reading but may clarify some things.
 </section>